fkohl04/framework-performance/README.md

 ### Vertx

-The framework/toolkit [Vertx](https://vertx.io/) is developed by Eclipse and was just released in 2021 .It promises to be flexible, resource efficient and enable writing non-blocking code without unnecessary complexity.
-More toolkit than framework.
+[Vertx](https://vertx.io/) is developed by Eclipse and was just released in 2021.
+It promises to be flexible, resource efficient and enable writing non-blocking code without unnecessary complexity.
+Vertx is described as "a toolkit, not a framework", which underlines its flexibility on the one hand, but also indicates it has to be configured to a certain degree.
+Indeed, Vertx was the only service where I had to do a little performance influencing adjustment to make it comparable to the other services: Set the number of verticles and set the max connection count of the HttpClient

 ### Micronaut